 Manuscript received 31 March 2008; accepted 1 August 2008; posted online 19 October 2008; mailed on 13 October 2008.

-For information on obtaining reprints of this article, please send e-mailto:tvcg@computer.org. of the isosurface statistics using a celebrated result in geometric measure theory: Federer's Coarea Formula [11].
-This formula relates integrals over level sets of a function to integrals over the domain on which the function is defined.
+For information on obtaining reprints of this article, please send e-mailto:tvcg@computer.org.

+In this paper, we address these issues by revisiting the development of the isosurface statistics using a celebrated result in geometric measure theory: Federer's Coarea Formula [12].
+This formula allows one to relate integrals over level sets of a function to integrals over the domain on which the function is defined.
 Crucially, it has the effect of normalizing isosurface statistics to the packing density of the isosurfaces, allowing us to correct the problems identified and propose improved solutions.
 Moreover, this formula gives us additional results.
-In particular, we show that histogram equalization can be used as a normalization to get the $O(N^{2/3})$ result originally predicted.
-Throughout the paper, we use the term "level set" interchangeably with isosurface, but will choose the term "level set" when we want to disregard the particular isovalue associated to the set of points in the preimage.
+In particular, we show that in a particular case, histogram equalization can be used as a normalization to get the $O(N^{2/3})$ result originally predicted.
+Throughout the paper, we use the term "level set" mostly interchangeably with isosurface, but will choose the term "level set" when we want to disregard the particular isovalue associated to the set of points in the preimage.

 Our contributions are as follows.
-We build on the work of Carr et al. [2], and introduce a more mathematically grounded approach based on Federer's Coarea Formula (FCF).
+We build on the work of Carr et al. [3], and introduce a more mathematically grounded approach based on Federer's Coarea Formula (FCF).
 It clarifies the subtle relation between histograms and isosurface areas, and, crucially, shows the role of gradient magnitudes in that relationship.
 It also provides a well-founded way to compute expectations over all isosurfaces in a volume.
 Practically, we suggest using the cell span as an approximation for gradient magnitude, and provide experimental evidence for the validity of this approximation.
 Finally, we revisit Carr et al.'s study on average isosurface complexity and study the effect of volume noise in those estimates.

 This paper is organized as follows.
-Section 2 briefly reviews relevant previous work, while Section 3 summarizes the contents of the previous result [2].
+Section 2 briefly reviews relevant previous work, while Section 3 summarizes the contents of the previous result [3].
 We then introduce the FCF in Section 4, and use this mathematical tool to develop an improved formulation of isosurface statistics in Section 5, based on dividing the statistics by the local gradient magnitude of the continuous function.
 In Section 6, we extend the application of the FCF to the computation of average isosurface complexity, and show that there exist transformations that preserve level sets, but change the original isosurface statistics (we will make this notion precise).
 We also show how to compute the average complexity in a way that implicitly accounts for any such transformations, and explain the discrepancy in the original results.
 In Section 7 we confirm that the average isosurface complexity of a function, when sampled increasingly finely in a domain, is $O(N^{2/3})$.
-We also revisit the experiments of Carr et al. [2] in light of the corrected integral formulation.
+We also revisit the experiments of Carr et al. [3] in light of the corrected integral formulation.
 In our experiments, we find an even higher average complexity, of $O(N^{0.96})$.
 Finally, we show that noise seems to largely explain this high figure, by performing a set of experiments on synthetic data.
 We then summarize our results in Section 8 and speculate on future directions of research in Section 9.